learn-co-curriculum/phase-0-intro-to-css/README.md

 For each style, there are 3 things to keep in mind:

 1. What is the specific HTML you want to style?
-2. What are the aesthetic characteristics you want to modify?
+2. What are the characteristics you want to modify?
 (eg. the properties of text in a paragraph)
-3. How do we want to modify the aesthetic characteristics of the element?
+3. How do we want to modify the characteristics of the element?
 (eg. font family, font color, font size, line height, letter spacing etc.)

 Once you've decided what to modify and how, we can start writing CSS using